bakame-php/http-structured-fields/README.md

 ```

 > [!WARNING]
-> The classes DO NOT expose the `Stringable` interface to distinguish them
+> The classes DO NOT expose the `Stringable` interface to help distinguish
-> from a regular string or a string like object
+> them from a string or a stringable object

 #### Item